jneug/typst-mantys/docs/manual.typ

 #argument("git", types: ("dictionary",), command: "mantys")[
   MANTYS can show information about the current commit in the manuals footer.
 This is useful if you compile your manual with a CI workflow like GitHub Actions.

   The git information is read with the @cmd:git-info command.
-To allow MANTYS to read local files from your project you need to provide a reader function to #cmd-[git-info].
+To allow MANTYS to read local files from your project you need to provide a reader function to @cmd:git-info[-].

   ```typ
   #mantys(